 In early 2010, a zip code in North Philadelphia was named the hungriest in America.
-Realizing that this neighborhood was right in their backyard, a team from Liberti Church East were compelled to act.
-That spring, they raised some money, put an ad in the local newspaper, and, the day before Easter, gathered volunteers to distribute 100 dinners.
-They knew that while this wouldn’t fix Philadelphia’s hunger problem, this one meal was a very tangible way of celebrating the resurrection of Jesus, by offering a glimpse of his hope to friends and neighbors in need.
+Realizing that this neighborhood was right in their backyard, a team from Liberti Church East was compelled to act.
+That spring, they raised some money, put an ad in the local newspaper, and gathered volunteers the day before Easter to distribute 100 dinners.
+They knew that, while this wouldn’t fix Philadelphia’s hunger problem, this one meal was a tangible way of celebrating the resurrection of Jesus by offering a glimpse of his hope to friends and neighbors in need.

-The following year, Liberti Church Fairmount and Liberti Church Center City joined the effort, and together they were able to distribute 1,000 meals!
+The following year, Liberti Church Fairmount and Liberti Church Center City joined the effort.
+Together they distributed 1,000 meals!
 By 2012, the organizers realized that this celebration of the resurrection didn’t need to be limited to Philadelphia, or even the United States.
 So, they teamed up with Water is Basic, an organization that builds wells in South Sudan, to provide clean drinking water to communities that wouldn’t otherwise have it.

-Each year, we have been able to raise more money, rally more volunteers, and ultimately distribute more and more meals to our neighbors.
-The reach of this project has grown too: what started in North Philadelphia now extends not only throughout this city, but to Chester, Norristown, Harrisburg, and Camden, NJ as well.
-The support of companies such as Hatfield - who donates a significant portion of the hams - enables Easter Outreach to feed thousands of families each year.
-We have been able to add dozens of community partners - churches throughout the region who are able to offer their congregants meaningful opportunities to volunteer and give.
+Each year, Easter Outreach has been able to raise more money, rally more volunteers, and distribute more meals to our neighbors.
+The range of this project has grown too: what started in North Philadelphia now extends not only throughout this city, but to Chester, Norristown, Harrisburg, and Camden, NJ as well.
+The partnership with organizations such as Philabundance, the largest food distributor in the Philadelphia region, is paramount to the success of Easter Outreach.
+We have been able to add dozens of community partners: churches throughout the region that are able to offer their congregants meaningful opportunities to volunteer and give.
 These invaluable partnerships also enable us to better engage with the community on a hyperlocal basis.

-By 2016, over 45 community partners and 1,000 volunteers helped to distribute 4,100 Easter dinners in the greater Philadelphia area and fund 3 wells in South Sudan.
-This year, we hope to engage even more partners and volunteers, so that we can reach even more people with at least 5,000 meals and 1,500 Sawyer water filters!
+In 2017, over 60 community partners and 1,500 volunteers helped distribute 6,000 Easter dinners in the greater Philadelphia area and fund 1,700 water filters in South Sudan.
+This year, we hope to engage even more partners and volunteers, so that we can reach even more people with 8,000 meals in Philadelphia and famine relief and clean water in South Sudan.

-The resurrection of Jesus affirms that the provision of fundamental resources like food, water, and community have significant meaning.
+The resurrection of Jesus affirms that the provision of fundamental resources such as food, water, and community have significant meaning.
 Satisfying someone’s hunger or thirst for just one day offers a glimpse of the coming Kingdom.
-And connecting friends and neighbors in need to the local church offers them substantial hope here and now.
+Connecting friends and neighbors in need to the local church offers them substantial hope here and now.
 Easter Outreach celebrates the resurrection through simple dinners at Easter, with the hope that they create lasting connections throughout the year.

 We would love for you to join us in this endeavor!